Water Leaders Forum & Directors Forum

 For 20 years, the Water Leaders Forum—proudly co-founded and sponsored by GHD—has sparked critical conversations that have shaped our sector.
 As we celebrate this milestone, we reflect on two decades of leadership insights and look to the challenges and opportunities ahead.

-With investment in water infrastructure surging, the sector faces a familiar yet complex challenge: delivering major projects efficiently and affordably while ensuring resilience in a changing climate.
+With investment in water infrastructure surging to a major capital investment wave, the sector faces a familiar yet complex challenge: delivering major projects efficiently and affordably while ensuring resilience in a changing climate and preparing their market readiness.
 We’ve seen infrastructure booms before—both in water and in sectors like transport and energy.
 What lessons can we draw from these cycles?
 What insights can we gain from international peers?
 And how do we balance efficiency, affordability, and long-term sustainability in this era of transformation?

 This session promises a unique blend of retrospective insights and forward-thinking perspectives, guiding us to build a future-ready water sector that leads by example.